MWPainter/pose-estimation/README.md

     ...
 stacked_hourglass/                                  folder containing code for RGB to 2D pose estimation (from:
     ...
 model_checkpoints/                                  folder where models will be saved
     ... (empty initially)
-visualizations/                                     folder where visualizations will be saved
+visualizations/                                     folder where visualizations will be saved (by default)
     ... (empty initially)
 data/                                               folder to save data (including outputs from networks)
     ... (empty initially)
 ~~~~

-N.B. we didn't write the code in the "twod_threed" and "stacked_hourglass" folders, so the overall "code consistency" is
+N.B. we didn't write the code in the "twod_threed" and "stacked_hourglass" folders, so overall "code consistency" will
-likely to be missing.
-All code outside of these folders was hopefully written in a consistent manor, and hopefully also
+be lacking.
+All code outside of these folders is hopefully written in a consistent manor, and hopefully also
-somewhat documents the other repositories in how they are used.
+documents the nested repositories via how they are used.
+(README.md files for the nested repositories were not touched).

 ## Changes made to the pre-existing repos
 ### Stacked Hourglass code
 - Changes to parse_args options, for consistency
 - Added `stacked_hourglass/utils/run.py` which contains code to load a trained model, run predictions on some data and save those predictions.
+- Cannabilized the `visualize` function in `stacked_hourglass/evaluation/utils.py` to provide a clean visualization of a 2d pose overlay on some image.

 ### 2D to 3D code
 - Changes to parse_args options, for consistency
+- Added `twod_threed/run.py` which contains code to load a trained model, run predictions on some data and save those predictions.
 - Added processing to handle input shapes (batch_size, num_joint, 2) rather than just (batch_size, 2*num_joints).
 In
     such a case, output is of shape (batch_size, num_joints, 3).
 Changes are found in `twod_threed/src/model.py`'s
     forward function.